pingcap/docs/auto-increment.md

 > **Note:**
 >
 > In TiDB, setting `AUTO_ID_CACHE` to `1` means that TiDB no longer caches IDs.
-But the implementation is different:
+But the implementation varies with TiDB versions:
 >
 > - Before TiDB v6.4.0, since allocating ID requires a TiKV transaction to persist the `AUTO_INCREMENT` value for each request, setting `AUTO_ID_CACHE` to `1` causes performance degradation.
 > - Since TiDB v6.4.0, the modification of the `AUTO_INCREMENT` value is faster because it is only an in-memory operation in the TiDB process as the centralized allocating service is introduced.

-After enabling the MySQL compatibility mode, the allocated IDs are **unique** and **monotonically increasing**, and the behavior is almost the same as MySQL.
-Even if you access across TiDB instances, the ID will keep monotonic.
+After you enable the MySQL compatibility mode, the allocated IDs are **unique** and **monotonically increasing**, and the behavior is almost the same as MySQL.
+Even if you access across TiDB instances, the IDs will keep monotonic.
 Only when the primary instance of the centralized service crashes, there might be a few IDs that are not continuous.
-This is because when the instances are switched, to ensure ID uniqueness, the secondary instance discards some IDs that the primary instance might have already allocated.
+This is because the secondary instance discards some IDs that are supposed to have been allocated by the primary instance during the failover to ensure ID uniqueness.

 ## Restrictions